Like so many strategies that create distance rather than connection, “No Contact” is not designed to get back your ex, it’s for you to move on.

 Scenario 3 — You don’t contact your ex and your ex does not contact you.
-After the No Contact period, you contact your ex 1) but he/she does not respond or 2) responds just to tell you he/she has moved on, or 3) responds every now and then but it’s like you are bothering him/her or something.
+After the No Contact period, you contact your ex 1) but he/she does not respond or 2) responds just to tell you he/she has moved on (or with someone else), or 3) responds every now and then but it’s like you are bothering him/her or something.

 By cutting off all contact, you are taking yourself out of the picture.
 You leave your ex no option but to learn to live without you.
 Over time your ex’s life begins to change… he/she is meeting new friends… doing new things… going to new places…etc. You come back after your “no contact”… A LOT has happened and changed!
 You don’t fit into his/her “new life”, or someone new is in the picture.

 A break-up means there is a crack in the relationship.
 Pull further apart, and that crack will grow bigger.
 You may even end up creating cracks that weren’t there before you started pulling away.